News From Ohio

 Take an active role in the health and well-being of your community.
 Pledge to be an Engaged Homeowner.

-The latest housing information from the Akron Cleveland Association of REALTORS.
+Housing Statistical Report for December 2019 from the Akron Cleveland Association of REALTORS.

 Within the past few years, this city has climbed the charts and made its way onto everyone’s radar; both millennials and families are flocking to this bustling city.